Heroin Addiction Recovery Center in Arizona

 Heroin/Opioid Rehab & Treatment

 Many challenged with heroin addiction need some type of professional help.
 Due to the intensity of withdrawal symptoms the user typically experiences, detox is often the first step.
 There are different levels of detox:

 - Medically supervised detox-often done within a hospital setting

 - Outpatient detox—typically involving detox medication therapies such as suboxone, Vivitrol (naltrexone), or methadone.

 It is important to have some type of medically administered and monitored treatment for this first stage of the recovery process.

 Many people transition from detox to varying level of rehab.
 This is where recovery begins.
 There are different types of treatment: inpatient, residential, day treatment (PHP), intensive outpatient, outpatient, counseling, etc. The level of care depends upon the needs of each individual.

-Treatment provides support, structure and resources to deal with the underlying causes of addiction; often emotional or mental health related.
+The treatment provides support, structure, and resources to deal with the underlying causes of addiction; often emotional or mental health-related.
 Addiction is more than just a physical disease.
 Many struggle co-occurring conditions such as:

 For many, this requires a dual diagnosis approach involving behavioral therapies, medication management, and other forms of counseling services.

-Addiction is a disease which often affects the entire family system.
+Addiction is a disease that often affects the entire family system.
 Counseling services can provide needed relief for family members and addicts.
 Sobriety outcomes increase significantly when the family system is involved.